MOHI-UDDIN-AKBAR/MOHI-UDDIN-AKBAR/README.md

 ## I'm a Front End Developer!!
 - 👨‍🎓 I’m currently studing at University of Lodz
-- 🔭 I’m recently working on Javascipt project
+- 🔭 I’m recently working on React projects
-- 🌱 I’m having fun to learn React
+- 🌱 I’m have fun to do code with React
 - 👨‍💻 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: He/Him/His